upasadena/interactive-cyoa-tutorial/docs/extending-your-cyoa/index.md

 This opens up the Cheat Engine.
 The Cheat Engine allows you to change any sort of values.

-!!! note

-    Check out [launchcode01dl's Modded CYOAs] for a collection of Modded ICYOAs.

 ## Modded Viewer
 !!! note